PMS: Medical Mystery with Unknown Cause; Maharishi Ayurveda Can Help

 Some time ago, USA Today ran an article about a new scientific study which concluded that "PMS may result from a woman's abnormal response to normal fluctuations of reproductive hormones, particularly estrogen."

-The article went on to say that while doctors have suspected for years that changes in hormone levels before the monthly cycle can cause sadness, irritability and anxiety.
+The article went on to say that doctors have suspected for years that changes in hormone levels before the monthly cycle can cause sadness, irritability and anxiety.
 Why this happens remains a "medical mystery."
-For example, the Mayo Clinic web site, flatly admits that the cause of Premenstrual Syndrome or PMS is unknown and that "an effective treatment still remains to be found."
+For example, the Mayo Clinic web site flatly admits that the cause of Premenstrual Syndrome, or PMS, is unknown and that "an effective treatment still remains to be found."

 All of this illustrates that the human body is a delicate balancing act, and never more so than during a woman's monthly cycle.
 Fortunately, Maharishi Ayurveda offers a complete understanding of this balancing act.

 Western doctors, such as Dr. Mary Evans of the Mayo Clinic, have started to recommend behavioral changes such as getting regular exercise, getting enough sleep, reducing stress, and eating a healthy diet.

 Maharishi Ayurveda concurs, but goes far beyond.
 This ancient science of health understands the variety of root causes and offers a wealth of techniques for re-creating balance — each targeted to specific situations.

 However, a simple understanding lies at the basis of this comprehensive ayurvedic approach: menstruation is an opportunity, not a problem.
 It is a chance for a woman's body to purify.
 Respect that opportunity, facilitate it, and you will feel greater comfort.